elocemearg/ton/README.txt

         ton pull [destination]
         [enter same passphrase]

-Both machines must be on the same network and the passphrase must be correct.
+Both machines must be on the same network and the passphrase must match.

 To build with unit tests: